dlizcano/old_dlizcano.github_ol.io_old/_posts/2014-05-17-Mammal-Biodiversity-in-Colombia.md

   theme(legend.key = element_rect(colour = "white"))
   {% endhighlight %}

 There are some problems.
 ROM is duplicated and there are weird institutions such as “O”.
 But overall you can see that the only Colombian institutions reporting mammals to GBIF are ICN and IAvH.
-It is sad that other large collections such as Universidad del Valle, Universidad de Antioquia, Universidad del Cauca, and Universidad Javeriana are not reporting data to GBIF.
+It is sad that other large mammal collections such as Universidad del Valle, Universidad de Antioquia, Universidad del Cauca, and Universidad Javeriana are not reporting data to GBIF.

-####Potting a buffer of 100 km around each collection point we can discover places undersampled in the mammal collections.
+####Putting a hexagons of approx 100 km around each collection point we can discover places undersampled in the mammal collections.
 <figure>
 	<a href="/images/mammal/map3.png"><img src="/images/mammal/map3.png"></a>
 </figure>

 {% highlight css %}
-#### Were have been colected mammals
+#### Were have been collected the mammals
 map3<-mapbase + geom_point(aes(x = decimallongitude, y = decimallatitude, group = FALSE), size=1,
                            data = bigtable,alpha=I(0.25),colour="red") +
   stat_binhex(aes(x = decimallongitude, y = decimallatitude, group = FALSE),